LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} shows this updated measurement setup with the added components.
 To control the linear axis, an additional motion controller of the type *SKR-Pico* placed outside the temperature chamber is required, which can be controlled via a network interface.
-A bash console script controls the measurement process and.

 ### Measurement Setup